Most Curious Wedding Fair 2019 Styling: The Artsy, the Arid and the Abstract

 The Mood boards

 As someone who’s no stranger to styling and art directing herself, I find extra magic comes from seeing the Pinterest mood boards that led to the end result.
 It’s beyond inspiring to see the entire journey from initial abstract thoughts and images to the beautiful editorials finally released.
 The anatomy of the whole.
 Cecilie Bahnsen and Molly Goddard pins foretell the volume, ruffles and blousy structures of the beautiful pieces by Grace Lane London, velvet johnstone, Katya Katya, Phillipa Long, and Prim & Clover, while statement florals and jewellery, outsized hats, and ‘out there’ shoes all also leapt off the boards and became a reality.
 When this team has an idea, it is literally a dream that comes true.
-Here are some of the pages from the mood board.
+Check out some of the images from the mood board here.
 I dare you not to fall fast and hard for them.

 So now you’re in love with the styling, let’s talk about where, when and what you can expect at the fairs themselves!